satellite-of-love/bananananana/README.md

 # bananananana
 my new project that is now very old.
+Except for this file

 Based on seed project `satellite-of-love:spring-rest-seed`